1. Accueil

 Objectives (and/or specific learning outcomes)

-• Describe the intellectual and scientific underpinnings of sustainable development and corporate social responsibility;
+• Describe the scientific and ethical underpinnings of sustainable development and corporate social responsibility;

 • Contextualize a sustainable development issue, and describe the stakeholders and the relevant links between this issue and other social, economic and environmental dimensions;